natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/exposing-services.md

 In this module, you'll learn how to expose an application to the outside world.

+!!! reminder "Environment Variables"

+    We are going to use some environment variables in this tutorial.
+Please make sure you have set them correctly.
+    ```bash
+    # check if the environment variables are set if not set them
+    export NAMESPACE=<namespace>
+    echo $NAMESPACE
+    export URL=${NAMESPACE}.k8s.golog.ch
+    ```

 ## :octicons-tasklist-16: **Task 1**: Create a NodePort Service with an Ingress
 The command `kubectl apply -f deployment.yaml `from the last tutorial creates a Deployment but no Service.
 A Kubernetes Service is an abstract way to expose an application running on a set of Pods as a network service.
 For some parts of your application (for example, frontends) you may want to expose a Service to an external IP address which is outside your cluster.